fronteers/website/src/en/join-us/terms-and-conditions/index.md

 ---
 title: Terms and conditions
 key: terms-and-conditions
-useHero: true
+# if there's a subtitle, put it in heroSlogan:
+heroSlogan: "By becoming a member you support Fronteers's activities financially."
 ---
-{%- aboutushero "Terms and conditions" "By becoming a member you support Fronteers's activities financially." -%}
-<br /> <!-- strange bug, if there's no <br /> tag the next paragraph doesn't get a paragraph tag -->

 Fronteers is a non-profit organisation under Dutch law.
 Anyone can become a member by filling out the form below.
 The contribution is {{ general-info.contribution }} per year, which includes 21% Dutch VAT.
 Those who become member after 30th of June pay {{ general-info.contribution_discounted }}, again including 21% Dutch VAT.
 Students pay half price.
 Our invoices are denominated in euros.

 By becoming a member you support Fronteers's activities financially.